-The Gallery holds a Permanent Collection of around five hundred and eighty works of art, mostly two dimensional, but including some three-dimensional pieces.
+The Gallery holds a Permanent Collection of around seven hundred works of art, mostly two dimensional, but including some three-dimensional pieces.
 There are also holdings of Archive material.

 The Collection has grown from the group of around one hundred pictures bequeathed by the painter Mary Elizabeth Stormont (1871-1962) to the Rye Art Gallery Trust she founded in 1957.
 These works include paintings and sketches of her own and others by her husband, the painter Howard Gull Stormont (1859-1935).
 Also there are some works that the couple had purchased and displayed in their home, the Ypres Studio.

 The Trust was founded by Mary for the benefit, education and enjoyment of the people of Rye.
 She would probably be delighted that the Gallery is now so well-established and appreciated, not only by those in Rye, but regionally and nationally.
 The Trustees, friends, supporters and donors, by gift, purchase and bequest, have continued to expand the Collection to its current status.

 Over half of our holdings are works on paper – watercolours, prints, drawings and some photographs.
 We also, however, have an important collection of oils and acrylics and in the Catalogue you will also see listed some sculptures and ceramics.
 The majority are of early twentieth century British origin, including some by artists of national importance – Burra and Nash who lived in Rye, also Grant, Bell, Hitchens, Gill, Piper, Sutherland, Richards, Cuming and others.